 Delta-8 THC Experience

 Delta-8 produces a mild psychoactive experience that users describe as calming and euphoric.
 Delta-8 can reduce feelings of nausea and provides many known benefits of THC.
 In one study, 71% of Delta-8 users reported relaxation, 68% experienced euphoria, and more than 50% got relief from pain.

 Delta-8 compared to Delta-9

 Delta-8 appears to have a lower affinity for the brain’s CB1 receptor, making it less potent than Delta-9 THC.
 Most consumers say Delta-8 is noticeably milder than Delta-9 and has an “indica-like” high due to its sedative properties.
 Its lower potency also means Delta-8 is less likely to cause adverse effects, such as paranoia.

-Delta-8 and Delta-9 have the same molecular formula with different atomic arrangements, making them both “THC isomers.”
-Both exotic cannabinoids contain a double-carbon bond but on different atom chains.
-In Delta-8, the double carbon bond falls on the 8th atom chain, while Delta-9’s falls on the 9th—hence the names.
+Delta-8 and Delta-9 have the same molecular formula with different atomic arrangements.
+Both cannabinoids contain a double-carbon bond but on different atom rings.
+In Delta-8, the double carbon bond falls on the 8th atom ring, while Delta-9’s falls on the 9th—hence the names.
 Scientists believe this difference partly explains Delta-8’s effects and potency variation.

 Cannabinoid Type: THC isomer

 Delta-8 THC is a byproduct of plant degradation.
 When cannabis is exposed to heat, its Delta 9 THC content breaks down through a process called decarboxylation and trace amounts transform into Delta-8.
 However, Delta-8 products are not natural extracts.
 Most Delta-8 products are synthesized from CBD.